Tokyo Places to Visit | Things to Do in Ginza

 If you are not already familiar with Japanese beauty, Shiseido is one name you should remember.
 Shiseido is the largest cosmetics company in Japan that originated in Ginza since 1872.
 Not to be confused with hundreds of other Shiseido shops in Tokyo (or Ginza), Shiseido the Ginza is the brand’s flagship store, located where the company started.

-While at it, visit the Shiseido Gallery, located in the basement level of the Shiseido building.
-Shiseido Gallery is claimed to be the oldest art galleries in Tokyo operating to date, exhibiting contemporary arts.
+While at it, visit the Shiseido Gallery, located on the basement level of the Shiseido building.
+Shiseido Gallery is claimed to be the oldest art gallery in Tokyo operating to date, exhibiting contemporary arts.
 Shiseido also offers a cafe – Shiseido The Tables, and a restaurant – Shiseido Parlour.

 ↠ Hey, is this your first time in Tokyo?
 Click here for Tokyo’s Best Neighborhood Guide.
-It covers 9 best areas to stay in Tokyo for tourists, what each neighborhood is best for and things to do.
+It covers the 10 best areas to stay in Tokyo for tourists, what each neighborhood is best for, and things to do.

 Where to Eat in Ginza